 Maltese Alternative Investment Funds and Professional Investor Funds

 The Malta Financial Services Authority (MFSA) is the single financial services regulator in Malta.
-The MFSA regulates and supervises credit and financial institutions, investment funds and services, trust and insurance business and also houses Malta’s Registry of Companies and International Tax Unit.
+The MFSA regulates and supervises credit and financial institutions, investment funds and services, trust and insurance business.
+It also houses Malta’s Registry of Companies and International Tax Unit.

 Malta is a full member of the European Union and Euro Zone.

-The Investment Services Act, Chapter 370 of the laws of Malta, establishes the principal regulatory framework governing investment services and investment funds (“Funds”).
-As such, any Fund operating in or from Malta is required to procure an appropriate licence from the MFSA.
+The Investment Services Act, establishes the principal regulatory framework governing investment services and investment funds (“Funds”).
+As such any Fund, operating in or from Malta, is required to procure an appropriate licence from the MFSA.

 The current MFSA Investment Services Rules set out a regulatory framework governing the following types of investment funds:

-A Maltese Fund must be established as a scheme or arrangement which has, as its object, the collective investment of capital acquired by means of an offer of units for subscription, sale or exchange and which, additionally, also possesses any one of the following characteristics:
+A Maltese Fund is a scheme or arrangement which has, as its object, the collective investment of capital.
+This is acquired by means of an offer of units for subscription, sale or exchange and which, additionally, also possesses any one of the following characteristics:

-- units are, or have been, or will be issued continuously or in blocks at short intervals.
+- Units are, or have been, or are issued continuously or in blocks at short intervals.

-The risk spreading requirement does not apply in respect of AIFs marketed to professional investors, and no longer applies in respect of PIFs targeting Qualifying Investors and Extraordinary Investors – as defined below.
+The risk spreading requirement does not, however, apply in respect of AIFs marketed to professional investors.
+More recently, it also no longer applies in respect of PIFs targeting Qualifying and Extraordinary Investors.
 Risk spreading remains mandatory in respect of retail Funds, AIFs marketed to retail investors, and PIFs targeting Experienced Investors.